shahar-lab/task_0014_IdoNoa_Outcome-irrelevant-MB-MF/README.md

 Check code_design and data_legend files for further explanations.

-The experiment starts when participants are told that they own a business and that the persons in the image below are their salespersons.
+The experiment starts with participants being told that they own a business and that the persons in the image below are their salespersons.

 ![image](https://user-images.githubusercontent.com/51457131/151413177-18bb9da4-a6cb-44c3-b244-d9eff4a72475.png)